Estate Management Checklist

 Do you have Healthcare Documents in place?

-Healthcare documents spell out your wishes for healthcare if you become unable to make medical decisions for yourself.
-They also authorize a person to make decisions on your behalf if that should be necessary.
+Healthcare documents spell out your wishes for healthcare if you cannot make decisions for yourself.
+They also authorize a person to make decisions on your behalf if necessary.
 These documents may include a living will, a power of attorney, and a durable power of attorney for healthcare.

 Do you have Financial Documents in place?

 Certain financial documents can outline your financial wishes.
-If you become unable to make decisions for yourself, these financial documents are structured to empower a person to decide on your behalf.
+If you cannot make decisions for yourself, these financial documents empower a person to decide on your behalf.
 These documents may include joint ownership, durable power of attorney, and living trusts.